palantir/go-githubapp/README.md

 ## Metrics

 `go-githubapp` uses [rcrowley/go-metrics][] to provide metrics.
+Metrics are optional and disabled by default.

-GitHub clients emit the metrics below if configured with the `githubapp.ClientMetrics` middleware.
+GitHub clients emit the following metrics when configured with the `githubapp.ClientMetrics` middleware:

 | metric name | type | definition |
 | ----------- | ---- | ---------- |